Importing your Exam Results

 Then finish the import on the final step by clicking Finish in the bottom right-hand corner:

-Finally, click on the check and publish button on the exam results Gradepoint:
+Finally, click on the Check & Publish button on the exam results Gradepoint:

 Once published, your Gradepoint will be Green and it will say 'Live for users' - this means whoever has the early access privilege will be able to see the exam results in Alps during the JCQ embargo period, and all users will be able to see the results on results day.

-Publishing your Gradepoint will automatically generate your end of year PDF report - you will be able to download this from the My Reports section once it is ready.
+Publishing your Gradepoint will automatically generate your end of year PDF report - you will be able to download this from the homepage by clicking My Reports in the Reports & Downloads tab.
+This will open your reports page, where you can download the PDFs.

 • Related Articles